Skip To Translation Selection Skip To Top Navigation Skip To Content Skip To Footer

 Mission

-The UDC Department of Mechanical Engineering serves the technological needs of society, especially with regards to the constructed environment in District of Columbia and Washington Metropolitan Region.
+The UDC Department of Mechanical Engineering serves the technological needs of society, especially with regard to the constructed environment in the District of Columbia and the Washington Metropolitan Region.
 We produce a diverse population of engineers, each possessing a superior technical foundation and a well-rounded liberal education.
-We thrive to create new opportunities for the communities and public and private industries of District of Colombia and beyond.
-We create an academic environment within and outside of classroom that supports individual and group success through constant improvement.
-Our faculty focuses on learning, research and service – our core competencies.
+We strive to create new opportunities for the communities and public and private industries of the District of Columbia and beyond.
+We create an academic environment within and outside of the classroom that supports individual and group success through constant improvement.
+Our faculty focuses on learning, research and service — our core competencies.
 Our students are active learners, motivated to serve society.
 Our departmental administrators and staff are stewards of our self-governance, our roles within the university, and our support processes.
-Through individual dedication, we contribute to our group success.
+Through individual dedication, we contribute to our group's success.
 We value critical thinking, innovation, individual responsibility, teamwork, and leadership.

-In order to prepare its graduates to pursue a productive and meaningful career characterized by continued professional growth, the primary objective of the Mechanical Engineering Department is to provide students a coherent program of instruction in order to prepare its graduates to pursue a productive and meaningful career characterized by continued professional growth.
-The BS in Mechanical Engineering and BS in Biomedical Engineering programs are accredited by the Engineering Accreditation Commission (EAC) of ABET (http://www.abet.org).
-With this seal of approval, students are guaranteed to enjoy a modern learning experience driven by specific learning outcomes and focused around professionally-driven skills and competencies.
+The primary objective of the Mechanical Engineering Department is to provide students with a coherent program of instruction to prepare them to pursue a productive and meaningful career characterized by continued professional growth.
+The BS in Mechanical Engineering and BS in Biomedical Engineering programs are accredited by the Engineering Accreditation Commission (EAC) of ABET.
+With this seal of approval, students are guaranteed to enjoy a modern learning experience that is driven by specific learning outcomes and focused on professional skills and competencies.

 Programs of Study